m-mf/m-mf/doc/index.rst

-^5                   proper colour for your current endurance ^6                   proper colour for your current power ^7                   proper colour for your current momentum (kata users only) ^r                   red
+^5                   proper colour for your current endurance ^6                   proper colour for your current power ^7                   proper colour for your current momentum (kata users only) ^8					 proper colour for your current empathy (healing users only) ^r                   red
 ^R                   dark red
 ^g                   green